Batudmrc/BatuhanDemircioglu-HWFinal/README.md

 - **Detail Page :** Click to the desired track to see the details.
 You can share, add to favorite and change the duration of the track in the Detail Page.

+- **Adaptive Background:** Background color adapts the cover image of selected track in the Detail Page.

 - **Sharing :** Share your favorite tracks with the button inside the Detail Page.

 - **Error Handling :** SearchTunes includes robust error handling to enhance user experience and provide helpful feedback.